qwe1234567891/OliTag-seq/README.md

     python OliTag-seq/OliTag.py all -m manifest.yaml

 Please note that we don't have a running pipeline for each step, you can test our submodules by code comments, provided you have the output from the previous step.
+Notes: There is a separately run script in OliTag-seq for analyzing the ds34 and ds39 full-length insertion.（DS34_39.py） You can change the value of file in the main function of the script to the path to the data file you want to analyze by running the following command.

+    python OliTag-seq/DS34_39.py